juxor/afaq/markdown/arlinks.md

 Fighting for women's equality against religious fundamentalism
 and imperialism in Afghanistan.

-[Interactivist Info Exchange: Independent Media &amp;
+[Interactivist Info Exchange: Independent Media &

 Useful webpage for news and analysis for radicals.